Environmental & Economic Development Department

 To protect public health, safety and welfare by ensuring that land use and buildings meet applicable city codes, regional goals and state and Federal laws.
 The department will guide future growth and construction in the city that enhances economic development while conserving natural resources in accordance with the goals and policies of the Maplewood Comprehensive Plan.

-- Protect public’s health and improve the quality of life of the citizen’s of Maplewood through the prevention of disease, education, outreach and inspections.
+- Protect public’s health and improve the quality of life of the citizens of Maplewood through the prevention of disease, education,

 - Carry out the long-range planning vision for the community’s future as described in the 2030 Comprehensive Plan and the City Council’s goals.